 South Beach Diet / Low-Carb Diet Suggestions:

-Using carrots would make this Jicama and Carrot Slaw with Radishes limited to phase 2 or 3 of the original South Beach Diet.
-The salad is surprisingly low in net carbs, or you could make an even lower-carb version of the slaw by using less carrots and more jicama and radishes.
+This salad is surprisingly low in net carbs, or you could make an even lower-carb version of the slaw by using less carrots and more jicama and radishes.
+Using carrots would make this Jicama Slaw limited to phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Salad Recipes for more salads like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.